SenthilNayagan/senthilnayagan.github.io/_posts/data/data-management/data-engineering/data-quality-and-observability/2023-04-01-gx-takes-great-care-with-data-quality.markdown

 GX provides better connectivity with a wide variety of data sources and data manipulation frameworks like Apache Spark and Pandas.
 It provides a **unified Datasource API** that *connects* and *interacts* across multiple data sources.
 The term "unified" denotes that the Datasource API remains the same across all data sources, such as PostgreSQL, CSV filesystems, and others.
 This unified Datasource API makes working with all data sources very convenient.
 Having said that, our primary tool for connecting to data is the Datasource.

 Under the hood, Datasources uses a **Data Connector** and an **Execution Engine** to connect to a wide variety of external data sources and perform computation, respectively.
 The Datasource provides an interface for a Data connector and an Execution Engine to work together.
 Each Datasource must have an Execution Engine and one or more Data Connectors configured.
-Thanks to the unified Datasource API,once a Datasource is configured, we will be able to operate with the Datasource's API rather than needing a different API for each possible data backend we may be working with.
+Thanks to the unified Datasource API, once a Datasource is configured, we will be able to operate with the Datasource's API rather than needing a different API for each data source we may be working with.

 ### Data Connector